mwangisamkariuki/alx-low_level_programming/0x0A-argc_argv/README.md

     followed by a new line
     If one of the number contains symbols that are not digits, print Error, followed by a new line, and return 1

+# Task 5;
+    Write a program that prints the minimum number of coins to make change for an amount of money.